Stock market today: Asian shares retreat after a lackluster day on Wall St, but Tokyo jumps 2%

 Unity Software fell 8% after it said it will cut about a quarter of its workforce, or 1,800 positions.

-Boeing also fell again, but not by as much as Monday, the first trading day after one of its jets flying for Alaska Airlines suffered an in-flight blowout over Oregon.
+Boeing also declined, but not by as much as on Monday, the first trading day after one of its jets flying for Alaska Airlines suffered an in-flight blowout over Oregon.
 Its stock lost 1.4% after tumbling 8% Monday.
 Spirit AeroSystems, which makes fuselages and other parts for Boeing, slipped 0.4%.

 Elsewhere in the airline industry, JetBlue Airways lost 10.2% after its chief executive, Robin Hayes, said he will step down for health reasons.
 He will be replaced by JetBlue’s current president, Joanna Geraghty, who will become the first woman to lead a major U.S. airline.